This policy will apply to activities and operations of CBM Australia, at all times.

 CBM Australia will not share information that breaches or compromises:

-- the integrity of internal communications and business development;
+- the integrity of internal communications and business development.

-On the CBM Australia website, CBM Australia provides clear and easily understandable information about how people can give feedback or make complaint.
+On the CBM Australia website, clear and easily understandable information is given about how people can give feedback or make complaint.
 Confidentiality is maintained throughout all contact regarding the feedback or complaint, except as required in order to respond quickly and fairly.
 Anonymity can be preserved, while it may not then be possible to provide a remedy to the individual concerned.
 When CBM Australia reviews and analyses complaint information generally within the organisation, in order to maximise learning and improvement, identifying personal information is removed to the fullest extent possible.

 CBM Australia will make every reasonable effort to investigate all the relevant circumstances and information available surrounding a received complaint.
 The level of investigation will be determined by the seriousness and frequency of the complaint made.
 A complaint will not be dealt with by any employee or representative of CBM Australia who is implicated in the complaint.